Office of Coast Survey

 What is the NOAA Custom Chart application?

-Depths can be displayed in meters, feet, or fathoms and there are a few other display options, such as changing the depth at which a shallow water blue tint is applied and the depiction of a "safety contour" based on a vessel's draft.
+Depths can be displayed in meters, feet, or fathoms and there are a few other display options, such as changing the depth at which a shallow water blue tint is applied and the depiction of a safety contour based on a vessel's draft.

-The data portrayed on NCC charts is referenced to the World Geodetic System 1984 (WGS84) and charts are created in the Mercator projection.
-The best output is produced when the scale of the custom chart matches the scale of the available ENC data.
-NCC charts are composed in a standard rectangular format featuring a single chart panel (there are no insets).
-The data on the chart is presented in a manner similar to traditional paper nautical charts, showing soundings, buoys, beacons and other aids to navigation, compass roses and the like, although some chart symbology may differ slightly.
-A graphic and a representative fraction scale, and other marginalia appear below the chart panel.
-Separate 8.5" x 11" PDF pages contain notes and a zone of confidence or CATZOC diagram, similar to the survey source diagrams seen on traditional nautical charts.
+The data portrayed on custom charts is referenced to the World Geodetic System 1984 (WGS84) and charts are created in the Mercator projection.
+The best output is produced when the scale of the custom chart matches the scale of the available NOAA ENC data.
+Custom charts are composed in a standard rectangular format featuring a single chart panel—there are no insets.
+The data on the chart is portrayed in a manner similar to traditional paper nautical charts, showing soundings, buoys, beacons and other aids to navigation, compass roses and the like, although some chart symbols may differ slightly.
+Information pertaining to the chart, such as a graphic and a representative fraction scale, and other marginalia appears below or to the side of the chart panel.

 Frequently Asked Questions

-The U.S. Coast Guard has asked that questions and comments regarding nautical chart carriage requirements be directed to the USCG Navigation Center at:
+The U.S. Coast Guard has asked that questions and comments regarding nautical chart

 https://www.navcen.uscg.gov/contact/contact-us